Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/7-matplotlib.md

 data = [['Diane','Cat',2], ['Dave','Dog',1], ['Matt','Bird',1], ['Fahd','Cat',1]]
 ```

 This time, the counts need to aggregated across all owners.
-To achieve this, you can use the DataFrame's `groupby` function to aggregate the data for the plot:
+To achieve this, you can use the DataFrame's `groupby` method to aggregate the data for the plot:

 ```python
 pets = pd.DataFrame(data, columns=column_names)